How to Use Data to Drive Digital Transformation

-There are many companies trying to scale digital tools such as monitoring, remote access, machine learning, and more.
+Many companies are trying to scale digital tools, such as monitoring, remote access, machine learning, and more.
 This article will take a look at how these technologies are helping to drive the future of manufacturing.

 Using the Right Data

-Engineers already understand how statistics and math are used to make decisions.
-Engineers also know that it is important to use the right data and equations for accurate results.
+Engineers are typically taught how statistics and math are used to make decisions.
+Engineers are also taught that it is important to use the right data and equations for accurate results.

-Connected devices needed to do more than just measure and send data.
-Technicians needed to know what the data means or how to respond to it.
+Connected devices need to do more than simply measure and send data.
+Technicians need to know what the data means and how to respond to it.
 Additionally, raw data does not directly help managers make better decisions to find smart strategies.
-For these benefits, more data is needed and it would be required from multiple sources to get an idea of a bigger picture.
+For these benefits, more data is needed, and it would be required from multiple sources to get an idea of a bigger picture.

-For a holistic approach that uses data to find patterns and turn data into information, or suggestions, OEMs responded with software, advanced HMIs, and built dashboards.
+For a holistic approach that uses data to find patterns and turn data into information, or suggestions, original equipment manufacturers (OEMs) responded with software, advanced HMIs, and built dashboards.
 Starting a digital transformation plan requires knowledge on where data or feedback would provide the most value.

-Companies trying to scale should be aware that the more data sent over outside networks might come with security concerns.
-Most devices and services will come with some type of security features, but a digital transformation strategy should consider limiting access by identifying what necessary to connect, and where that data needs to go.
+Companies trying to scale should be aware that more data sent over outside networks might come with security concerns.
+Most devices and services will come with some type of security feature.
+But, a digital transformation strategy should consider limiting access by identifying what is necessary to connect and where that data needs to go.

 Using basic engineering principles to find root causes and understand where a connected device would provide the greatest value is a good start.
-However, when scaling it is important companies take time to set up a strategy that should be easy to change as more information becomes available.
+However, when scaling, companies need to take time to set up a strategy that should be easy to change as more information becomes available.

 Advanced Features Adding Value to Digital Transformation